 Before the start

 A warm-up is a good idea, to get your body ready for running.
-It’s up to you how you do this, but 5 minutes of easy jogging is a good place to start.
+It’s up to you how you do this, but 5 minutes of easy jogging or a brisk walk is a good place to start.
 There is usually somewhere to park near a parkrun, but why not walk, run or cycle there as a warm up?

 Before the start of every parkrun, the Race Director will give a safety briefing.
 You should listen to this, even if you’ve done other parkruns, as there may be information about hazards on the day, such as slippery corners or changes to the course.
 There is also a separate briefing for first-time parkrunners, so listen out for that if you’re a newbie.

 A quick note on the above: parkruns differ widely in size, from a few dozen runners at the smaller events, to 1,000+ at the more popular ones.
-The finishing time you are given is taken from the time the run starts, not the time you cross the start line.
+The finishing time you are given is taken from the time the run starts, not the time you cross the start line (remember: it’s not a race).
 At the biggest events, it might take a minute or two to get everyone over the start line, so if you’re a middle of the pack runner looking to set a new personal best, it might be worth keeping an eye out for a smaller event where you’ll have less congestion to contend with.
-You can see how big a parkrun is by looking at their webpage.
+You can see how big a parkrun is by looking at the stats on their webpage.